thetwoface/foundryvtt-acks-core-dev/autarch-compatibility-license.md

-This agreement does not extend any license or permission (whether explicit or implied) regarding any trademarks, copyrights, or other intellectual property rights, except for the Compatibility Logo and Font.
+This agreement does not extend any license or permission (whether explicit or implied) regarding any trademarks, copyrights, or other intellectual property rights, except for the Compatibility Logo.
 Any rights not explicitly provided in this agreement are expressly retained by Autarch.

-### 4\.
+## 4\.
 Usage Restrictions

-The license granted hereunder is expressly limited to use of the Compatibility Logo and Font in printed books, electronic books, and freely available websites that are compatible with *Adventurer Conqueror King System Imperial Imprint*.
+The license granted hereunder is expressly limited to use of the Compatibility Logo in printed books, electronic books, and freely available websites that are compatible with *Adventurer Conqueror King System Imperial Imprint*.
 Anyone seeking a license for any other use should contact Autarch at <orders@autarch.com>.

 You are prohibited from using the Compatibility Logo in a manner that implies Autarch has ownership, endorsement, or any responsibility for